Rooted and Ruthless: Why Florida Mangroves Matter

 💡 Not Just Trees—They’re Living Neighborhoods

-- Red mangrove roots provide hiding spots for baby fish.
+- Red mangrove roots provide critical hiding spots and shelter for baby fish, increasing juvenile survival rates in nearby bays and estuaries.

-- Black mangroves improve oxygen in anoxic (oxygen-poor) soils.
+- Black mangroves improve oxygen availability in otherwise anoxic (oxygen-poor) soils through their pneumatophores, helping sustain belowground organisms and nutrient cycling.

 “If Florida had a backbone, it’d probably be made of mangrove roots.”